jantman/vagrant-r10k/README.md

 Still need to write tests... but they'll be using bundler and rspec.

+__Note__ that developming vagrant plugins _requires_ ruby 2.0.0 or newer.
+A `.ruby-version` is provided to get [rvm](https://rvm.io/workflow/projects) to use 2.1.1.

+For manual testing:

+    bundle install --path vendor
+	VAGRANT_LOG=debug bundle exec vagrant up

+To use an existing project's Vagrantfile, you can just specify the directory that the Vagrantfile is in using the ``VAGRANT_CWD`` environment variable (i.e. prepend ``VAGRANT_CWD=/path/to/project`` to the above command).

 ## Debugging

 Exporting ``VAGRANT_LOG=debug`` will also turn on debug-level logging for r10k.